Childhood & Exceptional Student Education

 The program is aligned with the International Reading Association (IRA) Standards for Reading Professionals, Revised as well as the Standards for Literacy Coaches.

-- Develop reading specialists who have a deep understanding of literacy and best practices for improving literacy skills.
+- have a deep understanding of literacy and best practices for improving literacy skills.

 - reduce school dropouts resulting from limited mastery of literacy skills.